grew-nlp/grew_doc/content/usage/cli.md

 ### Example with **Mono** input

-With the following files:

- * The corpus `UD_French-PUD` version 2.16: `fr_pud-ud-test.conllu`[:link:](https://github.com/UniversalDependencies/UD_French-PUD/blob/r2.16/fr_pud-ud-test.conllu?raw=true)
- * A request file with the code below: `dislocated.req`[:link:](/usage/cli/dislocated.req)

-{{< grew file="static/usage/cli/dislocated.req" >}}
+The command below search for all occurrences of the `dislocated` dependency relation in `UD_French-PUD` with the Grew request `pattern { e: X -[dislocated]-> Y }`.

-**NB**: the fact the edge from `X` to `Y` is given an identifier `e` will give the information about this edge in the output (see below).
+The fact the edge from `X` to `Y` is given an identifier `e` will give the information about this edge in the output (see below).

-The command:

 ```
-grew grep -request dislocated.req -i fr_pud-ud-test.conllu
+grew grep -request "pattern { e: X -[dislocated]-> Y }" -i data/fr_pud-ud-test.conllu
 ```

 produces the following JSON output:

 {{< json file="static/usage/cli/_build/output_grep" >}}

-This means that the request described in the file `dislocated.req` has been found three times in the corpus, each item giving the sentence identifier and the position of the nodes and the edges matched by the request.
+This means that the request has been found three times in the corpus.
+Each instance provides the identifier of the sentence and the position of the matched nodes and edges.

 Note that there are two other options: